 The Unitary Patent will serve as a complement to the existing European patent system.
 In particular, the new patent system aims to reduce administrative and translation costs by offering proprietors a single patent with validity in all of the EU Member States that are participating in the unitary patent system.

-The new unitary system is intended to offer time and cost savings for companies interested in patent protection in the participating EU Member States.
-The reduction in the costs of translation and renewal fees obviously depends on the countries where patent protection is wanted and wanted to be maintained.
+The new unitary system offers considerable time and cost savings for companies interested in patent protection in the participating EU Member States.
+The reduction in the costs of translation and renewal fees depends on the countries where patent protection is wanted and wanted to be maintained.
 The renewal fees of the unitary patent will correspond roughly to the sum of the national renewal fees in the four major validation countries: Germany, the United Kingdom, France and the Netherlands.

 The Unified Patent Court

-The establishment of the Unitary Patent will be accompanied by a new Unified Patent Court headquartered in Paris, with two additional specialised subunits: in Munich (mechanics) and in London (chemical sciences and pharmaceuticals).
-Participating Member States may establish local or regional divisions of the Unified Patent Court.
-A regional division of the court established by Sweden and the Baltic countries will be seated in Stockholm with proceedings in English while Denmark will establish a national division with proceedings either in English or Danish.
+The establishment of the Unitary Patent will be accompanied by a new Unified Patent Court headquartered in Paris, with two additional subunits in Munich (mechanics) and in London (chemical sciences and pharmaceuticals).

-This significant change of judicial procedures will allow a patent to be enforced or challenged in one single action covering all participating states, as opposed to the present situation where patents granted by the EPO must be enforced or challenged in national courts in the validation countries.
+The Unified Patent Court represents a significant change of judicial procedures that will allow a patent to be enforced or challenged in one single action covering all participating states.
+At present, patents granted by the EPO must be enforced or challenged in national courts in the validation countries.
 The new court system is intended to streamline an expensive process while eliminating the confusion and uncertainty caused when/if different national courts reach different decisions.

 However, the new Unified Patent Court will also have jurisdiction regarding conventional European patents in the participating EU Member States.
-During a transitional period of seven years (which period may be prolonged by up to seven more years), disputes regarding conventional European patents may be brought before either the Unified Patent Court with regard to the participating EU Member States or by the national courts in said countries.
+During a transitional period of seven years (which period may be prolonged by up to seven more years), a conventional European patent may be handled either by the Unified Patent Court with regard to the participating EU Member States or by the national courts in said countries.
 The Unified Patent Court decision applies to the territory of those participating EU Member States for which the European patent has taken effect.
 A national court decision will apply to that country only.